List of Emmerdale characters introduced in 2003: Simon Meredith

 Simon Meredith, portrayed by Dale Meeks, made his first screen appearance on 20 November 2003.
 Meeks' was initially contracted for three months but proved popular and his contract was extended by twelve months as a result.
 Prior to securing the role of Simon, Meeks had considered giving up acting after numerous failed auditions and the expenses of travelling from his native Newcastle to London.
 However, while in the capital he received a phone call from his agent.
 He told the Northern Echo: "I only had the clothes I was standing up in, and no money to go back home to get fresh ones.
 Fortunately, he said that Emmerdale would pay my expenses.
 But I said if I didn't get that job, then I would give up."
 At the audition, Twenty other actors were present.
 After reading the script, Meeks thought the producers wanted him to do a Yorkshire dialect but they told him to read in his natural Geordie accent.
 Simon's character outline was a love interest for Nicola Blackstock (Nicola Wheeler) but producers told Meeks little else.
-Meeks described Simon as an extension himself.
-Meeks claimed that he was a fan prior to joining the serial and was pleased to be working fellow Tyneside actors, Charlie Hardwick, John Middleton and Elizabeth Estensen.
+Meeks described Simon as an extension of himself.
+Meeks claimed that he was a fan prior to joining the serial and was pleased to be working alongside fellow Tyneside actors, Charlie Hardwick, John Middleton and Elizabeth Estensen.
 Meeks joked that he worried about there being a "Geordie overload".